sanger-tol/insdcdownload/docs/usage.md

 - `conda`
   - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
 Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter or Charliecloud.
 - `test`
-  - A profile with a complete configuration for automated testing
+  - A profile with a complete configuration for automated testing.
+Corresponds to defining the assembly to download as command-line parameters
-  - Includes links to test data so needs no other parameters
+- `test_csv`
+  - A profile with a complete, CSV-based, configuration for automated testing.
+Corresponds to defining the assembly to download as a CSV file

 ### `-resume`